mbilgidhis/twitter-nlp/Readme.md

 All basic environment is ready right now, next step you need to import nifi project and grafana dashboard.

 ### Apache Nifi
-You can access nifi from http://[your workstation ip]:8080/nifi or http://icube-nifi.ddns.net:8080 if you want access my server (it will be available when I am presenting).
+You can access nifi from http://localhost:8080/nifi or http://icube-nifi.ddns.net:8080 if you want access my server (it will be available when I am presenting).
 It takes times to be ready when you first install container.
 Be patient.

 Apache Nifi is an open source software for automating and managing the data flow between systems.
 It is a powerful and reliable system to process and distribute data.
 It provides web-base User Interface to create, monitor, and control data flows.
 It has a highly configurable modifiable data flow process to modify data at runtime<sup>[1](https://github.com/mbilgidhis/twitter-nlp#notes)</sup>.
 For more information about Apache Nifi you can read in [this link](https://nifi.apache.org/).